ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.md

 Usually, temp directories are cleared up whenever the machines reboot.
 As a result, log files may get lost whenever your cluster or some of the nodes are stopped or terminated.

-If you need to inspect logs after the clusters are stopped or terminated, you need to store and persist the logs.
-View the instructions for how to process and export logs for {ref}`clusters on VMs <vm-logging>` and {ref}`KubeRay Clusters <persist-kuberay-custom-resource-logs>`.
+If you need to inspect logs after the clusters stop or terminate, you need to store and persist the logs.
+See the instructions for how to process and export logs for {ref}`Log persistence <vm-logging>` and {ref}`KubeRay Clusters <persist-kuberay-custom-resource-logs>`.

 (logging-directory-structure)=
 ## Log files in logging directory